h7k2/holbertonschool-hbnb/part3/README.md

 ## 📄 License

 Academic project within the Holberton School curriculum.
-Please follow the collaboration rules and license associated with the Project.
+Please follow the collaboration rules and license associated with the Project